Kathmandu Bagmati Province, Nepal Travel Guide

 Always get consent before taking pictures of individuals, especially during religious ceremonies, as a sign of respect.

-Consider visiting early morning or late afternoon to avoid crowds and for ideal lighting conditions.
+Consider visiting early or late in the day to avoid crowds and for ideal lighting conditions.

 The entire old city of Patan has a historical district with narrow brick lanes and traditional Newari homes.

-Explore numerous hidden courtyards (bahals) containing small shrines, stupas, and community spaces.
+Explore numerous secret patios (bahals) containing small shrines, stupas, and community spaces.

 Observe the intricate wood and stone carvings that are hallmarks of Newari architecture throughout the city.

-Consider hiring a local guide to gain historical and cultural context for the sites.
+Consider hiring a local guide to gain historical and cultural context for the places.

 Book a Guided TourEngage with locals in the community spaces and markets for a more authentic cultural experience.

-Patan Museum, housed within the royal palace, showcases extensive collections.
+Patan Museum, housed within the monarch's palace, showcases extensive collections.

 Patan's religious sites offer profound spiritual connections and architectural marvels.

-Respect local customs and traditions when visiting sacred places and interacting with communities.
+Be respectful of customs when visiting holy sites and interacting with communities.

 Dress modestly, especially when entering shrines and religious spaces, covering shoulders and knees.